RedHatQE/carbon/docs/users/scenario_descriptor.rst

 the `architecture <../developers/architecture.html>`_ page.
 Below are sub pages which go into further detail explaining the different sections.

+Begining with Carbon version 1.3.0 ,the scenario descriptor file can have an additional *Include* section.
+This section can be used to include a common scenario file which can be reused by multiple scenarios.
+More details are explained in the `Including Scenarios <./definitions/include.html>`_ section.

 .. toctree::
     :maxdepth: 1

     definitions/resource_check
     definitions/credentials
+    definitions/include
     definitions/provision
     definitions/orchestrate
     definitions/execute